 2. Model show and tell to encourage clear speaking

-Explain that you are going to show them the incorrect way and ask them to guess what you are doing wrong.
+Bring an interesting object to show the children and then explain that you are going to show them the incorrect way to speak about it.
+Ask them to guess what you are doing wrong.

 3. Plan opportunities for children to speak